Abel's test

 In mathematics, Abel's test (also known as Abel's criterion) is a method of testing for the convergence of an infinite series.
-The test is named after mathematician Niels Henrik Abel.
+The test is named after mathematician Niels Henrik Abel, who proved it in 1826.
 There are two slightly different versions of Abel's test – one is used with series of real numbers, and the other is used with power series in complex analysis.
 Abel's uniform convergence test is a criterion for the uniform convergence of a series of functions dependent on parameters.

 Abel's test in real analysis

 Suppose the following statements are true: